cthemc/because/README.txt

 Content providers created comment sections to engage audiences.
 However, most websites see comment rates of less than 1%, and three-quarters of those are off-topic or toxic remarks.

-Because is a new commenting platform that increases audience engagement by providing new avenues for chanelling audience discussions.
+Because is a new commenting platform that increases audience engagement by providing new avenues for channelling audience discussions.

 At Because, we've found a way to increase audience engagement and decrease irrelevant interactions.
 We empower the audience to give their opinion, and give content providers the discussion their content deserves!